kivra/giallo/README.md

 `[<<"extra">>, <<"path">>, <<"information">>]`.
 The exact match, i.e.
 `/hi` would result in an empty list, `[]`.

+The third argument contains any extra variables that either get passed from the cowboy dispatcher or via an other action redispatching using `render_other`.

 The `Req` argument is the standard Cowboy [Request] (https://github.com/extend/cowboy/blob/master/src/cowboy_req.erl#L128) Object.
 It's an opaque record so take a look at the functions in